vistadataproject/documents/artifacts/va-vip/README.md

 ## VA Software Development Project Management

-VA recently moved from PMAS to VIP to allow software development to reduce the documentation and reporting burden by about 75%.
+VA recently moved from PMAS to VIP to allow software development to reduce the documentation and reporting burden on the development team.
+For a web readable version of the proposal, see:

-However this does not modernize the code management, which is in IBM Clearcase.
-Clearcase was new in 1992.
+Note that VIP's  "technical strategy" for project management involves Sharepoint and IBM Clearcase.
+Sharepoint is a VA-firewalled special repository, making it impossible to collaborate with external development partners.
+IBM's Clearcase was new in 1992.
 Today, virtually nobody uses it.
-In 2015, virtually all large software organizations are using Github.
+In 2015, virtually all large software development and management organizations  (Google, Facebook, Yahoo, Linkedin,  Microsoft, etc.)  are using Github for all these functions to maximize agility and real-time development collaboration with a worldwide network of developers.

 ### Migration from Clearcase to Github
 * https://www.open.collab.net/media/pdfs/ClearCase-and-the-journey-to-Git.pdf